 This dual location program will allow students to students earn a total of 3 hours of Ohio State English credit.
-All coursework will be taught by Prof. Kay Halasek from the Department of English.
-As part of their studies, students see plays, visit art galleries and museums and take literary/historical walks in and around London, Oxford and Bath.
+All coursework will be taught by Profs.
+Molly Farrell and Jacob Risinger from the Department of English.

 London, Oxford and the Lake District, UK.

 In London students will a study-bedroom with several students living in the same flat and sharing a fully equipped kitchen with cooker, refrigerator/freezer and microwave oven.
 Students will be responsible for their meals.
-In Bath and Oxford students will stay in a centrally located hotel/bed and breakfast.
+In the Lake District students will stay in a centrally located hotel/bed and breakfast.

 Students will be registered for three hours of English 4575- Special Topics in Literary Forms and Themes.

 In order to be eligible to apply for this program, students must have successfully completed English 1100 and have a GPA of 2.5.
 Preference is given to Major and Minor students from within the Department of English although Communications, Journalism, Theater and History students are also encouraged to apply.
 Applicants must also meet OIA's General Eligibility Requirements and Conditions for Participation.
 All students will also be required to participate in on-campus pre-departure orientations organized by the Office of International Affairs.

 Please note that upon application, a $150 application fee will be assessed.
 The application fee will be refunded only if the applicant is not accepted or a written request to withdraw the application is submitted prior to the application deadline.